Probate and Trust Administration

-Clients who need help with Probate or Trust Administration have recently lost a loved one, and we take great pride in assisting them through these matters.
-Navigating the court system, gathering and managing assets, paying debts, and being the go-to person for beneficiaries are the last things someone should have to deal with while grieving a family member.
-We are honored to serve each client and their families.
-Regardless of whether you are administering a simple estate or a complex estate, we are dedicated to alleviating your stress by allowing you to focus on your family.
+People who need help with probate or trust administration often are in a delicate, sensitive situation—not only have they have recently lost a loved one, they now are expected to navigate the court system, gather and manage assets, pay debts, and handle beneficiaries.
+Those are the last things someone should have to deal with while grieving, and we take great pride in alleviating those burdens for our clients.
+Regardless of whether you are administering a simple or complex estate, we will focus on the details so you can focus on your family.

 What is Probate?

 Probate is the court-supervised process of paying your debts and distributing your property to your beneficiaries.
-Probate is required, and can take months or years before the beneficiaries can receive their inheritances.
+It is required, and can take months or years before the beneficiaries receive their inheritances.

 Complications with Probate